Lawyers tell MoD 'blacklisting' of journalists is breach of European Convention on Human Rights - Press Gazette

 Leigh Day said the MoD’s decision had been made in a “manifestly unfair” way as Declassified was not provided with any advance notice, explanation, or opportunity to make representations against the policy.

-Declassified and Leigh Day also maintain the decision could be a breach of both the Civil Service Code, which says media officers must “deal with all news media even-handedly”, and the Government Communication Service Propriety Guidance, which says they should act “in a way that unjustifiably favours or discriminates against particular individuals or interests”.
+Declassified and Leigh Day also maintain the decision could be a breach of both the Civil Service Code, which says media officers must “deal with all news media even-handedly”, and the Government Communication Service Propriety Guidance, which says they should not act “in a way that unjustifiably favours or discriminates against particular individuals or interests”.

 Leigh Day solicitor Tom Short said: “It is a matter of great concern that the MoD appears to seek to silence critical public interest journalism by blacklisting our client and excluding them from the normal comment and response process that all other journalists continue to be able to use.